gevulotnetwork/taiko-demo/README.md

 # taiko-demo
-Forks of zkevm-chain and zkevm-circuis
+Forks of zkevm-chain and zkevm-circuits